disosur/tala/README.md

 # Tala

-## A cloud based MDX editor built for simplicity
+## A prototype for something in the future